 Lemma 6.
-Given two arbitrary graphs G and H, G is a minor of H, if and only if G is embeddable in H.
+Given two arbitrary graphs G and H, G is a minor of H if and only if G is embeddable into H.

 Proof.
-We start with the implication, if G is embeddable in H, it is a minor of H. Given the map φ , the graph G can be obtained from H by successively contracting all edges in $H[\varphi(v)]$, labelling the resulting vertex with v for all $v \in V(G)$ and deleting all surplus vertices and edges that are not in V(G) and E(G), respectively.
+We start with the implication, if G is embeddable into H, it is a minor of H. Given the map φ , the graph G can be obtained from H by successively contracting all edges in $H[\varphi(v)]$, labeling the resulting vertex with v for all $v \in V(G)$ and deleting all surplus vertices and edges that are not in V(G) and E(G), respectively.

-Reversely, if G is a minor of H, we can always find an embedding: All vertices concerned by edge contractions that finally form a single vertex v of G are included in its embedding $\varphi(v)$ while all deleted vertices and edges can be ignored.
+Reversely, if G is a minor of H, we can always find an embedding: All vertices concerned by edge contractions that finally form a single vertex v of G are included in its embedding $\varphi(v)$, while all deleted vertices and edges can be ignored.

-Due to this relation, also the term minor embedding is used to refer to both equivalently.
+Due to this relation, also the term minor embedding is used and we refer to both problems equivalently as MINOR EMBEDDING PROBLEM in the following.

-2.2 Chimera Graphs
+2.2.
+Chimera graphs

-In this section, we introduce the Chimera graph representing the connectivity of D-Wave's quantum annealing hardware, which was first described in [20].
+In this section, we introduce the Chimera graph representing the connectivity of D-Wave's quantum annealing hardware, which was first described in [27].

 Definition 7.
-Let C{cr} be the Chimera graph with the number of columns $c \in \mathbb{N}$ and the number of rows $r \in \mathbb{N}$ of unit cells of complete bipartite subgraphs with 4 vertices in each partition.
-The $K{4,4}$ -unit cells are arranged in a grid pattern and connected as shown in Figure 2.
+Let C{cr} be the Chimera graph with the number of columns $c \in \mathbb{N}$ and the number of rows $r \in \mathbb{N}$ of unit cells of complete bipartite subgraphs with four vertices in each partition.
+The $K{(4,4)}$ -unit cells are arranged in a grid pattern and connected as shown in Fig. 2.
 In accordance with the figure, we also define an orientation of the vertices, where we call a vertex horizontal, if it lies in the horizontal partition of a unit cell, thus is connected vertically to vertices in other unit cells above and/or below, vertical otherwise.

-Let C{∞} be the Chimera graph with an infinite number of unit cells in all 4 directions.
+Let C{∞} be the Chimera graph with an infinite number of unit cells in all four directions.
 Meaning, we also allow negative row and column unit cell coordinates.
 Thus, there is no boundary and all vertices have a degree of 6.
 We call this graph infinite Chimera graph in the following.